OpenTechSchool-Leipzig/poll_app/fbadmin/readme.md

 This is the node.js based firebase admin SDK for the OTS-Poll app.

 to use it, you'll have to store your projects Admin SDK under the name ServiceAccountKey.json inside the fbadmin folder.
 But do not store it to a public repositiory!
+Additionally you need to set up an .env file with this following line `FIREBASE_DB_URL = 'your Firebase DB URL'`

 ## Scripts